Continue with Facebook

 The type of MS you have may affect your symptoms.
 People who have relapsing-remitting MS (RRMS) — the most common type — go through periods when they don’t experience symptoms, known as remission.
 They then have relapses, with new or worsening symptoms each time.

-Even though MS itself isn’t a disability, symptoms of any type of multiple sclerosis can cause deficits in functioning.
+Even though MS isn’t a disability by itself, symptoms from any type of MS can make it harder to function.
 The following four effects of MS can have an impact on activities of daily living and cause disability.

-Multiple sclerosis causes the immune system to attack the central nervous system.
-Rogue immune cells attack both nerve cells and the myelinprotective nerve coverings () during a process called demyelination.
+MS causes the immune system to attack the central nervous system.
+Rogue immune cells attack both nerve cells and the protective nerve coverings (myelin) during a process called demyelination.
 Nerve damage makes it harder for the brain to send messages through the nerves to communicate with different parts of the body.
 This lack of communication can affect the muscles and cause weakness, spasticity (muscle stiffness), and pain.

 Nerve damage pain can also be disabling.
 From 25 percent to 90 percent of people with MS report experiencing pain.
 Types of nerve damage pain include: